Your Recordbook of Notarial Acts is a Valuable Tool.

 Idaho- Not Required

-Illinois- Not Required.
-Cook County Pilot Program from June 1, 2009 – June 30, 2013: Requires notaries to create a “Notarial Record” including a thumbprint, for all notarial acts performed involving certain conveyances for residential property in Cook County.
+Illinois- Not Required, Cook County Pilot Program effective until July 1, 2018: Requires notaries to create a “Notarial Record” including a thumbprint, for all notarial acts performed involving certain conveyances for residential property in Cook County.
 This is not a traditional recordbook/journal entry; a specific form for this purpose, and instructions, are provided on the web site of the Illinois Secretary of State.

 Indiana- Not Required